Jockky-dev/violet-rabbit-v2/_posts/2017-11-10-is-that-bash.md

 ---

 this is an expertise in analysis of pcap files hope you have fun
-you might need wireshark for this. yo
+you might need wiresha
+rk for this. yo

 [the pcap]()